 Who are BASI and what do they do is a question we are asked on a regular basis by students and parents of students embarking on their journeys to become ski instructors.
 Understanding who BASI are and what they do is key if you are going to choose the right ski instructor course for you.
 As always the choices you make may will play a large part in your later ski instructor career.

-So who are BASI?
+Who are BASI?

-What do BASI do?
+What does BASI do?

 There are many other benefits of being a BASI member such as Public Liability insurance while you are teaching and a selection of equipment offers exclusive to BASI members.